How To Start an Independent Record Label

 Do You Have Industry Experience?

 The music industry is fierce.
-It's filled with people trying to get money out of any available opportunity.
-The laws are convoluted, involving contract laws, copyright laws, trademark laws, lots of litigation, and more.
+It's filled with people trying to make money from any available opportunity.
+The laws are also complicated, involving:

 The music industry is not for the faint of heart or the inexperienced.
-If you have the drive to start a record label, you need either industry experience yourself or serious mentorship.
+You need more than drive and motivation to start a record label.
+You will also need industry experience or an experienced mentor.

 Do You Have Legal Guidance?

 In addition to seeking mentorship, you should retain the services of entertainment lawyers with industry knowledge.
 There are several legally binding contracts papered throughout the record industry.
 Some contracts your lawyer should have familiarity with include:

 There are also various federal copyright and intellectual property laws in play.
 So, lawyers unfamiliar with this business will find it difficult to represent your interests successfully.

 You can find templates online for some of these contracts.
 But getting a lawyer's help to fine-tune the specifics is still recommended.